rodydavis/signals.dart/packages/signals/README.md

 ### `Future`

-Futures can be converted to signals by either a method `signalFromFuture` or as an extension method on a `Future`:
+Futures can be converted to signals by either a method `futureSignal`, `FutureSignal` class or as an extension method on a `Future`:

 ```dart
 import 'package:signals/signals.dart';